TickTeam/guide-tt/ticktick_web_app/how_to_print_a_list.md

-###How to print a list?
+### How to print a list?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click the “···” in the upper-right hand of the middle panel to select “Print”.
+2. Click the “···” icon in the upper-right corner of the middle panel, then click “Print”.

-3.Set paper size, margins, etc. before printing.
+3. Choose whether to print the list of tasks with or without each task's detailed contents.
+Then set your paper size, margins, and other printing attributes, and print the list.